JieSun-pku/detonationFoam/README.md

 #Note: The term "transport.JHs()" in energy equation (see about line 12 in file detonationNSFoam_mixtureAverage/rhoEEqn.H) will cause errors in 2D simulations for detonationNSFoam_mixtureAverage solver.
+The author is trying to fix the bug.

 # detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM